 Interestingly, the internet increased in popularity for both research and purchases in 2017.
 However, brick-and-mortar was the preferred venue for purchases in 9 of 11 verticals.
 Consumers might research online, but many will still venture out to a physical store to make a purchase.

-For this reason, creating a seamless Omnichannel experience needs to be a top priority for merchants.
+For this reason, creating a seamless omnichannel experience needs to be a top priority for merchants.
 Shoppers want to use a given platform for the certain function in that particular moment, but then easily transition to another when necessary.

 Smartphones are the Catalyst

 Mobile devices are at the center of shifting consumer preferences.
-Overall, purchasing activity remained nearly flat for tablets and PC, with many industries showing a decrease for these platforms.
+Overall, purchasing activity remained nearly flat for tablets and PCs, with many industries showing a decrease for these platforms.
 However, every industry showed an increased percentage of purchases made by mobile.